SalilValia/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/111409181/211257976-6a948c92-f805-4bf4-bd7c-251585283744.png)

 This was the T-test for all manufacturing lots against the population mean.
 I will assume that our significance level is at 0.05 percent.
 Our p-value ended up being 0.060 which is slightly above the assumed significance level.
-With this result, we do not have enough evidence to reject the hypothesis.
+With this result, we do not have enough evidence to reject the null hypothesis.
 So the PSI in all manufacturing lots is similar to the population mean of 1498.78 psi.

 Lot 1 and Lot 2